Kathryn2354/AdvanaceDataScience/README.md

-# Types in Excel Kathryn Li
+# How to use the  any data types in Excel website - Kathryn Li

 I am creating a tutorial for the data types in Excel.
-I well be giving a step by step instuction of how to use the particular data types.
+Excel have many different data type you can choose, but when first create a new excel file all the cells in the worksheet are of a general type.
+This means that when you enter a new value, Excel tries to guess whether you wanted to enter text, a numerical value, a date, etc. If the use start to know the different types of data that is used in Excel as well as how to use them is important in creating a useful and effective spreadsheet.

+## Step 1 opening excel first

+You need to go to home anf find microsoft excel to opeen it.